 A warm welcome to you!
 My name is Karley and I would like to thank you for your readership.
-Chic and Green launched in July of 2007.
-It is so hard to believe that we've been going strong for more than a decade!
+Chic and Green launched in 2007.
+It is so hard to believe that we've been going strong for nearly 15 years!

-The short version: I am a fortysomething suburban mom with a passion for skincare and beauty.
+The short version: I am a mid 40s suburban mom with a passion for skincare and beauty.
 I have spent more than half of my life in this industry, as an esthetician, educator for beauty brands, formulator, and freelance beauty contributor to magazines around the globe.

 The long version:Professional Makeup and Skincare Experience

 - I have spent more than two decades in the cosmetics and skin care industry, dating back to started a Mary Kay business in my dorm at the age of 19.
 Soon after, I was working for Lancome as a weekend freelancer while in college.
 My first full-time job after college was as Clarins Counter Manager.
 Brands I have worked with include Estee Lauder, Clinique and Laura Mercier.

 - I have continued to work in this industry in a freelance capacity, most recently for Cargo Cosmetics as a regional educator and makeup artist and as an educator for Exuviance (NeoStrata) at ULTA stores across Western New York.
 I have also served as a Brand Ambassador (Passionista) for the Estee Lauder company Prescriptives.

 - I was once a Beautycounter consultant too.

 Beauty Writing Experience